 The following table outlines several suggested ages for allowing babies to feed themselves their own food.
 These guidelines won’t guarantee that your baby will provide themselves at the appropriate age, but you can use them as a guide.

-Once your baby shows signs of feeding themselves, you may want to incorporate finger foods into their diet.
-Finger foods are ideal for babies because it makes scooping easier and presents less of a choking hazard than large chunks of food do.
+Once your baby shows signs of feeding itself, you may want to incorporate finger foods into their diet.
+Finger foods are ideal for babies because they make scooping easier and present less of a choking hazard than large chunks of food do.

 Try offering your baby crackers or soft foods that are easy to grasp and tear apart with tiny fingers.
-If your baby is having trouble gripping the food, try putting it on your finger first and then helping them take it off.
+If your baby has trouble gripping the food, try putting it on your finger first and then helping them remove it.

 If your baby cannot reach the food with their hands, you can also try placing it closer to their mouth or holding it so that it moves around for them.
 The most important thing is to stay engaged and not be tempted by distractions!